cristian9217/cristian9217/articulos/CaseStudy2/readme.md

 - Filter by region, date, or category to identify trends

 ## Conclusion
-Excel and PivotTables provide a powerful way to explore shopping behavior, understand profitability, and make data-driven decisions from a sample dataset.
+Excel and PivotTables provide a powerful way to explore shopping behavior, understand profitability and make data-driven decisions from a sample dataset.